bryaneanders/kubellm/api/README.md

 # API Module

-A REST API server for managing messages, built with Rust and Axum.
+A REST API server for managing prompts, built with Rust and Axum.

 ## Overview

-This module provides a JSON API for creating and retrieving messages stored in a MySQL database.
+This module provides a JSON API for creating and retrieving prompts stored in a MySQL database.
 It uses the shared `core` library for database operations and configuration management.

 ## Features

-- **Create Messages**: POST endpoint to save new messages
+- **Create Messages**: POST endpoint to save new prompts
-- **List Messages**: GET endpoint to retrieve all stored messages
+- **List Messages**: GET endpoint to retrieve all stored prompts
 - **Health Check**: Simple endpoint to verify API status
 - **CORS Support**: Permissive CORS configuration for cross-origin requests
 - **Error Handling**: Proper HTTP status codes and error responses